Kamau Brathwaite: "Maroon years" and afterwards

 Kamau Brathwaite spent three self-financed "Maroon Years", 1997 to 2000, at "Cow Pasture", his now famous and, then, "post-hurricane" home in Barbados.
-In 1998 he married Beverly Reid, a Jamaican.
+In 1998, he married Beverly Reid, a Jamaican.

-In 1992 Brathwaite took up the position of Professor of Comparative Literature at New York University, subsequently dividing his residence between Barbados and New York.
+In 1992, Brathwaite took up the position of Professor of Comparative Literature at New York University, subsequently dividing his residence between Barbados and New York.

-In 1994, Brathwaite was awarded the Neustadt International Prize for Literature for his body of work, nominated by Ghanaian poet and author Kofi Awoonor, edging out other nominees including; Toni Morrison, Norman Mailer, and Chinua Achebe.
+In 1994, he was awarded the Neustadt International Prize for Literature for his body of work, nominated by Ghanaian poet and author Kofi Awoonor, edging out other nominees including; Toni Morrison, Norman Mailer, and Chinua Achebe.

-In 2002 the University of Sussex presented Kamau Brathwaite with an Honorary Doctorate.
+In 2002 the University of Sussex presented Kamau Brathwaite with an honorary doctorate.

 In 2004, after his retirement from New York University, Brathwaite began chronicling a Second Time of Salt, musing on what he deemed a "cultural lynching."

 In 2006, he was the sole person that year to be awarded a Musgrave gold medal by the Institute of Jamaica, with eight silver and bronze medals going to other recipients.
 In 2010, Brathwaite reported the theft of the medal, as well as other items from his New York City home in the previous four years.

 Brathwaite was Professor Emeritus of Comparative Literature at New York University and resided in Cow Pasture, Barbados.

 He died aged 89 on 4 February 2020, and was accorded an official funeral on 21 February.